 Creating a Healthier Tomorrow

-More than 200 employees from CMC-NorthEast in Concord, In cooperation with Trees Charlotte, employees assisted in planting 300 new trees at Southside Community and Marie G. Davis Academy.
+More than 200 employees from Carolinas HealthCare System NorthEast in Concord, In cooperation with Trees Charlotte, employees assisted in planting 300 new trees at Southside Community and Marie G. Davis Academy.
 This new partnership supports a healthier urban environment and enhances the city’s celebrated tree canopy.

 Carolinas HealthCare System's Human Resources and Information Systems departments at their kickball challenge.